-Beginning with Michael Coe's landmark 1968 exhibit and catalog The Maya Scribe and his World, which for the first time assembled a view of Maya culture based almost entirely on vase paintings, these remarkable objects have contributed profoundly to the decipherment of Maya writing and given us a new picture of Maya life and thought.
+Beginning with Michael Coe's landmark 1968 exhibit and catalog The Maya Scribe and his World, which for the first time assembled a view of Maya culture based almost entirely on vase paintings, these remarkable objects have contributed profoundly to our understanding of ancient Maya life and thought.

-The richly painted scenes on the vases provided a wealth of information about Maya culture.
-Coe identified many mythological and underworld scenes - painted in the 6^{th} to 8^{th} centuries A.D. - as corresponding closely to the characters and events of the Maya epic of creation, the Popol Vuh, written down a thousand years later in the 16^{th} century.
+Coe identified many mythological and underworld scenes - painted in the $6^{th}$ to $8^{th}$ centuries A.D. - as corresponding closely to characters and events in the Maya epic of creation, the Popol Vuh, written down a thousand years later in the $16^{th}$ century.
 It was an extraordinary proof of the continuity of Maya culture.

 Many other vases showed scenes of specific historical events: palace receptions and parties, the arrival of ambassadors, public dances and ceremonies, warfare, captive sacrifice, hunting and other activities.
 Each scene included new information about Maya history and politics, architecture, costume and adornment, gesture, social roles and behavior.